Computation of real-valued basis functions which transform as irreducible representations of the polyhedral groups: Conclusion

 \section{Conclusion}

-Motivated by cryo electron microscopy problems in structural biology, this paper presents a method for computing real-valued basis functions which transform as the various rows and irreducible representations of a rotational polyhedral group.
+Motivated by cryo electron microscopy problems in structural biology, this paper presents a method for computing real-valued basis functions which transform as the various rows and irreducible representations of a polyhedral group.
 The method has two steps: (1)~compute real-valued orthonormal irreducible representation matrices (Section~\ref{sec:computingrealirrepmatrices}) and (2)~use the matrices to define projection operators which are applied to a real-valued basis for the desired function space (Section~\ref{sec:computebasisfunctions}).
 The method is applied to the icosahedral, octahedral, and tetrahedral groups where the second step is performed in spherical coordinates using the spherical harmonics basis.
 The most burdensome part of the calculation for the first step is the solution of a real symmetric eigenvector problem of dimension equal to twice the dimension of the irreducible representation matrices.
 For these three groups, the largest matrix is of dimension 5 so the calculations are straightforward.
-Of the remaining rotational polyhedral groups, basis functions for the cyclic groups are more naturally described in cylindrical coordinates using the complex exponential basis and possibly the same is true for the dihedral groups and so the calculations for the second step would be quite different from those described in this paper.
+Of the remaining polyhedral groups, basis functions for the cyclic groups are more naturally described in cylindrical coordinates using the complex exponential basis and possibly the same is true for the dihedral groups and so the calculations for the second step would be quite different from those described in this paper.
 However, the calculations in the first step, which apply to any potentially real irreducible representation, would remain relevant.

-The resulting basis functions are described by linear combinations of spherical harmonics and a {\em Mathematica} program to compute the coefficients of the linear combination and a {\em Matlab} program to evaluate the resulting basis functions have been written and are available from the authors upon request.
+The resulting basis functions are described by linear combinations of spherical harmonics and a \emph{Mathematica}~\cite{MathematicaURL} program to compute the coefficients of the linear combination and a \emph{Matlab}~\cite{MatlabURL} program to evaluate the resulting basis functions are on our \href{https://github.com/nxu25/PolyhedralBasisFunction}{github page}.